liferay/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 **Delete:** lets you remove the document from the Documents and Media library.

-If comments are enabled, you can also view comments, add comments or subscribe to comments about documents.
+If comments are enabled, you can also view comments, add comments, or subscribe to comments about documents.
 Comments are enabled by default.

 ![Figure 5.2: Viewing a Document](../../images/05-doclib-document-view.png)